 Through utilizing state-of-the art prefabrication methods on spooling and hangars, the time needed to install pipe was greatly reduced.
 Additionally, air handling units (AHU) 1 and 2 were designed as “twinned” units to be operated in parallel, keeping the building operational in the event of an emergency.
 KoolDuct was used for supply and return drops with plenum on AHUs 1 and 2, allowing for a huge decrease in weight and sound emission while allowing quick installation of the prefabricated pieces.

-Utilizing BIM and Lean processes, TCM successfully provided full design-build mechanical and plumbing.
+Utilizing BIM and Lean processes, Southland successfully provided full design-build mechanical and plumbing.

-Overall, TCM greatly contributed to the Providence Newberg campus expansion.
+Overall, Southland greatly contributed to the Providence Newberg campus expansion.